Hermia and Lysander (painting)

-Hermia and Lysander is a watercolor painting created in 1870 by British illustrator and miniature portrait painter John Simmons.
+Hermia and Lysander is a watercolour painting created in 1870 by the British illustrator and portrait miniature painter John Simmons.
 Based on a scene from Act II, scene II of William Shakespeare's comedy play A Midsummer Night's Dream, it measures 89 by 74 cm.

-Paintings of fairies had a resurgence of popularity in the 19th century with many based on scenes from A Midsummer Night's Dream and Simmons produced several pieces in this genre.
-According to Christopher Wood, an expert in Victorian art, the details included in Simmons' fairy paintings were "executed with an astonishing clarity" and gave the impression they had been painted on a glass surface.
+Fairy paintings were a popular genre in the later 19th century with many based on scenes from A Midsummer Night's Dream and Simmons produced several pieces in this genre.
+According to the art historian Christopher Wood, an expert in Victorian painting, the details included in Simmons' fairy paintings were "executed with an astonishing clarity" and gave the impression they had been painted on a glass surface.
 The majority of Simmons' depictions of fairies were of naked females and Wood considered them the "bunny girls of the Victorian era".